Our Services

 Published on: 2/24/2026

-There are several factors to consider.
-When your cells become insulin resistant, insulin stays high, driving belly fat storage, cravings, post-meal fatigue, and raising risk for prediabetes or type 2 diabetes, with contributors like inactivity, refined carbs, poor sleep, excess abdominal fat, genetics, and PCOS.
+Insulin resistance occurs when cells stop responding properly to insulin, causing insulin levels to rise.
+This drives belly fat storage, sugar cravings, post-meal fatigue, and significantly increases the risk of prediabetes and type 2 diabetes.
+Common contributors include inactivity, refined carbohydrates, poor sleep, excess abdominal fat, genetics, and PCOS.

 Insulin is a powerful hormone.
 When it works well, it helps your body use food for energy.
 When it's out of balance, it can make fat storage easier and fat loss harder.
 Understanding how insulin works can help you take smart, medically sound next steps.